Skip to main content

 When a wellness program is an extension of your group health plan, it operates under the umbrella of HIPAA.
 This is often the case when incentives for participation are tied to your health insurance premiums or cost-sharing.

-For instance, if you receive a discount on your monthly premium for completing a or participating in a smoking cessation program, that wellness program is likely part of your group health plan.
+For instance, if you receive a discount on your monthly premium for completing a health risk assessment or participating in a smoking cessation program, that wellness program is likely part of your group health plan.
 The information you provide, such as biometric screening results or health history, is then classified as PHI.

 In this integrated model, the employer, acting as the plan sponsor, may have access to some of this PHI for administrative purposes.
 However, HIPAA imposes strict limitations on this access.